Voting by Proxy

 What is a proxy vote?

 Voting by proxy is a convenient way of voting if you are unable to get to the polling station.
 To vote by proxy means that you appoint someone you trust to vote on your behalf.
 Their name will be held on a separate list at the polling station.
 You can still vote yourself on polling day if necessary, as long as you arrive at the polling station before your proxy.
-Voting by proxy can also be useful if you fall ill and are unable to get to the polling station on election day.
-It can be particularly useful if you are overseas and concerned that your completed ballot paper may not arrive in time to be included in the counting of votes (for instance, if you are in the Armed Forces and deployed overseas).
+Voting by proxy can be useful if you fall ill or have to work abroad, and are unable to get to the polling station on election day.

 Arranging to vote by Proxy for a Particular Election

 If you are unable to go to the polling station for a particular election, for example, if you are away on holiday; you can apply for a "particular election" proxy vote.
 You will need to complete a proxy vote application form.
-The form can be returned by post to Electoral Services (SBDC), PO Box 886, Amersham, HP6 9HS or by scanning the application and attaching it to an email to email@example.com.
-The form can also be received at the South Bucks District Council Offices (Denham), and Chiltern District Council Offices (King George V House, King George V Road, Amersham, Buckinghamshire, HP6 5AW).
+The form can be returned by post to the Electoral Registration Officer, Chiltern and South Bucks District Councils, King George V House, King George V Road, Amersham, HP6 5AW or by scanning the application and attaching it to an email to email@example.com.
+The form can also be received at the South Bucks District Council Offices (Denham), and Chiltern District Council Offices (Amersham).

 Arranging to vote by Proxy on a permanent basis

 In certain circumstances, you can apply to have a proxy vote on your behalf on a permanent basis, for instance, if you are living overseas.
-To apply to have a proxy on a permanent basis, please contact the Elections Office on 01494 732014.
+To apply to have a proxy on a permanent basis, please contact the Elections Office on 01895 837236.
+It can be particularly useful if you are overseas and concerned that your completed ballot paper may not arrive in time to be included in the counting of votes (for instance, if you are in the Armed Forces and deployed overseas).

 Registering to vote by Emergency Proxy

-In special circumstances, you may apply for a medical emergency proxy up until 5:00pm on polling day; your application will need to be countersigned by a member of the medical profession.
+In special circumstances, you may apply for an emergency proxy for employment or medical reasons including ill health, up until 5:00pm on polling day.
 The last date to cancel or amend a postal or proxy vote is no later than 5:00pm on the eleventh working day before the election.
 All requests must be made in writing.